termux/termux-gui/Protocol.md

 2 Protocol types are supported right now:
 - JSON: For better compatibility with high-level languages, messages can be transferred in JSON.
 - Binary: For Increased throughput and compatibility with low-level languages, a protobuf-based protocol can be used.
-This will eventually be the default and the JSOn protocol will be removed.
+This will eventually be the default and the JSON protocol will be removed.

 For the JSON Protocol, each message must be preceded by the length of the message (without this length value) as a 4 byte unsigned integer, the same with the return messages from the plugin.
 This integer is send big-endian.